 - Camping equipment (optional).
 Some people camp along this trek, while other people stay in accommodation.
 Camping brings with it more freedom and more isolation, but it also means more to carry, especially if you’re cooking your own meals.
 But if you are camping, you should ensure all of your gear is lightweight, high-quality and reliable.
 If you want to cook en-route, you’ll need cooking gear.

-These accommodation options offer a warm shower and a comfortable bed after hours of walking, and also bring you closer to the people, heritage and history of the region.
+These accommodation options offer a warm shower and a comfortable bed after hours of walking, bringing you closer to the region’s people, heritage and history.

 Though we can’t list them all, here are some of the best places to stay while you’re tackling the South Downs Way: